cyrsis/wsbdegenerate/README.md

 ## What it does

-Amazon like-E-commerical Store in Reddit Style features only NFTs , Free Delivery and NO MORE Warranty card sign up and dont ever try to steal my membership points again
+Amazon like-E-commerical Store in Reddit Style features only and ONlY NFTs ,

+Free Shipping

+- Different system with different brand, Warranty card is taking forever
+- Don't ever try to steal my membership points again
+- I claim the rightful of the resell and the ownership

 - Mobile First
-- Check out for buying lot of NFTs finally,
+- Check out for buying lot of NFTs in SINGLE click
 - Pay Bills
-- P to P transfer
+- P to P transfer, buy and sell
 - Buy NFTs pork chop first and get the grocery deliver to my house(awesome)
 - Waitress give me a NFTs instead of bill(jacked to tits)